 \textit{MOR for Water Systems:} Water systems model order reduction has been broadly investigated for network hydraulics over the past decades with a limited number of studies looking into MOR for water quality dynamics.
-These studies adopt different approaches to reduce the hydraulic model dimension by applying methods varying between performing nodal Gaussian elimination \cite{ulanicki1996simplification}, Gaussian elimination on the linearized form of the model, and recovering the nonlinearity of the system as a post-reduction step \cite{martinez2014fast}, genetic algorithm \cite{shamirOptimalRealTimeOperation2008}, and system aggregation \cite{preis2011efficient}.
-Perelman and Ostfeld \cite{perelmanWaterDistributionSystem2008} consider a coupled model that combines both hydraulics and water quality dynamics of the network and applies systems aggregation.
+These studies adopt different approaches to reduce the hydraulic model dimension by applying methods varying between performing nodal Gaussian elimination \cite{ulanicki1996simplification}, Gaussian elimination on the linearized form of the model and recovering the nonlinearity of the system as a post-reduction step \cite{martinez2014fast}, genetic algorithm \cite{shamirOptimalRealTimeOperation2008}, and system aggregation \cite{preis2011efficient}.
+Perelman and Ostfeld \cite{perelmanWaterDistributionSystem2008} consider a coupled model that combines both hydraulics and water quality dynamics of the network and apply systems aggregation.

-Lately, two studies have applied different approaches to cover MOR for water quality dynamics.
-Elkhashap in \cite{elkhashapModelOrderReduction2022} proposes reducing the order of the water quality model by formulating a bi-linear spatially-discretized but a temporally-continuous representation of the dynamic.
+Lately, two studies have applied different approaches to cover the MOR for water quality dynamics.
+Authors in \cite{elkhashapModelOrderReduction2022} have proposed reducing the order of the water quality model by formulating a bi-linear spatially-discretized but a temporally-continuous representation of the dynamics.
 This formulation augments the input vectors in a way that preserves the system's stability.
 The induced error between the actual and reduced-order models is minimized by the reduction of the $\mathcal{H}_2$-norm.
 In this study, water dynamics transport and reaction are simulated using the Advection-Diffusion-Reaction Partial Differential Equations that include the diffusion term in comparison to our work that neglects its effect.
 Nonetheless, studies \cite{li2005importance,shang2021lagrangian} state that diffusion is dominated in network branches with significantly low velocities.
 To that end, it is an acceptable assumption to neglect the diffusion effect in networks with limited dead-end branches, higher velocities, and changing demands.
-On the other hand, augmenting and transferring the model into nonlinear formulation results in a more complex one when considering the multi-species nonlinear water quality dynamics that do not preserve the stability of the system.
+On the other hand, augmenting and transferring the model into nonlinear formulation results in a more complex one when considering the multi-species nonlinear water quality dynamics and does not preserve the stability of the system.